Updated: May 21

 Each year we provide dozens of consultations to Churches over various topics when looking at a campus.
-Although each Church is completely different in their mission, vision, and goals, a common topic and need that has been trending is how can Churches update or breathe life into their existing facilities and in many cases on a limited budget.
+Although each Church is completely different in their mission, vision, and goals, a common topic and need is how can Churches update or breathe life into their existing facilities (in many cases on a limited budget).
 Below outlines some recommendations and starting places to consider when modernizing your facility along with one necessity that every Church should do.

 “Every space tells a story.
 Make sure yours is intentional and one of excellence.“

 Create a Large Foyer and Connection Space

 Most of our initial starting points when updating a Church is the Foyer.
 Typically, Churches built before the 90’s did not have a large foyer, you entered into a hallway or small gathering spaces, but it did not allow for connecting, visiting, coffee café area, or fellowship.
 Here are potential ideas for updating this space: lighting, flooring, opening up some walls to enlarge the space, putting on a modern fresh coat of paint, and removing dated pictures, art, and/or fake plants.
 Ultimately, this space is going to be where you potentially set a key first impression on a visitor and having it open, clean, and inviting is important.